Crimson Glory: Reunion and second hiatus (2005–2009)

-Death of Midnight, Todd LaTorre, and breakup (2009–2012)
+Death of Midnight, Todd LaTorre, and break-up (2009–2013)

-On July 8, 2009, in hospital with family, friends and bandmates by his side, former singer Midnight died at 3:30am.
+On July 8, 2009, in hospital with family, friends and bandmates by his side, former singer Midnight died at 3:30 am.
 Although the press initially stated total kidney and liver failure, the real cause of death was a stomach aneurysm.
 In memory of their fallen friend and bandmate, Midnight, the band played a tribute show, headlining 2009's ProgPower in Atlanta, Georgia.
 The show featured many special guest vocalists, including Lance King from Pyramaze, Nils K. Rue from Pagan's Mind, Chris Salinas from Zero Hour, Ronny Monroe from Metal Church, Andy Franck from Brainstorm, Sean Peck from Cage, Danilo Herbert from Mindflow, Joakim Brodén from Sabaton, Michael Eriksen from Circus Maximus, Rob Rock, Mark Boals from Royal Hunt, Clay Barton from Suspyre, Kelly Sundown from Beyond Twilight and their former vocalist, David Van Landing.
 A few weeks prior to the show, Jon Oliva's Pain guitarist, Matt LaPorte, introduced Todd La Torre to the band and he was added as a guest vocalist at ProgPower X.

 In May 2010, the band formally announced Todd La Torre as their new singer.
 La Torre made his first public appearance as a full-time member of Crimson Glory at the Pathfinder Metal Fest in Marietta, Georgia on October 30, 2010.
 A drummer for 24 years in various hard rock and heavy metal bands in the Tampa Bay area, he was never seeking out being the frontman of a band, "it just happened".
-In May 2012, La Torre joined four members of Queensrÿche as singer for two shows under the moniker Rising West.
+In May 2012, La Torre joined four members of Queensrÿche as singer for two shows under the name Rising West.
 La Torre has since joined Queensrÿche as a full-time member.

-In 2011, to celebrate the 25th Anniversary of their first album, the band toured Europe, playing in Netherlands, at the Keep It True XIV and Bang Your Head!!! festivals in Germany, Switzerland, Karmøygeddon festival in Norway and Belgium.
+In 2011, to celebrate the 25th anniversary of their first album, the band toured Europe, playing in Netherlands, at the Keep It True XIV and Bang Your Head!!! festivals in Germany, Switzerland, Karmøygeddon festival in Norway and Belgium.

 The band were said to be working on a new album and had released a raw demo entitled "Garden Of Shadows".
 However, in 2013, it was announced that vocalist Todd La Torre parted ways with Crimson Glory.
 He revealed that the band had been suffering a long period of inactivity, and explained: "We had wonderful momentum and we were working within an important window of time within which the new record should have been recorded and released to have the most impact given the bands resurgence.
 Unfortunately, the record never materialized despite my best efforts, [and] I haven't been contacted to write with Crimson Glory for over six months."

-Recently in a post on his Facebook page, Ben Jackson commented that Jon Drenning quit during the 2012 writing sessions to focus on raising his son, and that after Todd LaTorre left to join Queensrÿche, bassist Jeff Lords and drummer Dana Burnell decided not to continue with Crimson Glory.

-The band performed its last show at the festival Rockstad Falun, in Falun, Sweden on August 18, 2012.